gmlang/masterr/_posts/r/2019-02-12-RFP-part2-lists.md

 ## [1] 10
 {% endhighlight %}

-Or we can write functions to put the first/second elements of each pair into their separate lists.
+Or we can write functions to put the first or second element of each pair into separate lists.

 {% highlight r %}
 firsts = function(xs) {